nobodyisnobody/write-ups/DigitalOverdose.2021/pwn/uncurved/README.md

 that will call main again.. a ret2main so...

-as always with format string on heap, you can not access stack positions, with positional notation,
+as always with format string you can not access stack positions with positional notation, because at the moment you use positionnal notation,

+the printf function will take a snapshot of the stack state, and any modifications you will made , will not be taken into account...

+so you have, to progress in stack pointers position using %c to pass to next position...

+then when you have modified the stack as you want.. you can use positionnal position..(at the end of the format string in general)

 but you have to increase pos, one by one with '%c'..